 METRO AG has implemented a tax compliance management system (TCMS) that has been certified to be adequate for sales tax in Germany and for sales tax abroad.
 Certification of the adequacy of the TCMS for payroll tax is planned for financial year 2022/23.
 An auditing company has already been engaged to perform the audit.

 The TCMS is part of the GRC system of METRO AG.

 The protection of personal data of customers, employees and business partners is a high priority for METRO.
 This is particularly true considering the fact that corporate processes are increasingly being digitalised, requiring data collection, processing and storage.

 METRO also has a group-wide data protection organisation, consisting of local data protection officers and data privacy managers responsible for corporate data protection.
 It facilitates the pursuit of overarching and national data protection and digitalisation developments in order to continue to meet the statutory data protection requirements across the group.

 With the help of the structures created by the data protection organisation, METRO has set up a system for continuously and comprehensively monitoring compliance with data protection regulations within the group.
 The review covers internal requirements and provisions from laws and other legally binding provisions on data protection.

-The pandemic gave rise to new requirements for processing of personal data, in particular to ensure the safety of customers and employees and to implement legal requirements.
+Due to the ongoing pandemic, there continued to be additional needs for processing personal data.
+These needs were based on the interest to protect customers and employees as well as to implement various legal requirements.
 During implementation, the applicable data protection requirements were taken into account and special care was taken to collect only absolutely necessary data, especially with regard to health data (for example vaccination status/infection status).